-Our Attorneys Explain the Types of Workers’ Compensation Benefits
+New Jersey Lawyers Explain Types of Workers’ Compensation Benefits

 When there’s a workplace accident, many injured workers aren’t sure about what to do next.
 They know they are generally eligible for workers’ compensation benefits but may not know exactly which benefits they can collect.
 At Shebell & Shebell, LLC, our workers’ compensation attorneys fight to help you receive the benefits you deserve.

-The workers' compensation benefits available to injured workers in New Jersey include:
+The benefits available to injured workers in New Jersey include:

 If you were injured in a work-related accident, your employer – through their insurance carrier – is responsible for paying the costs of all necessary and reasonable medical treatment.
 This includes the costs of medical treatment, hospital services and prescriptions.
 Your employer and their insurance provider have the right to choose the doctors that will treat your injuries.